dovecot/documentation/source/settings/plugin/mail-crypt-plugin.rst

    folder-specific key pair is generated.
 The latter is encrypted by means of the user's key pair.

+   For EdDSA, you need to use X448 or X25519, case sensitive.

 .. dovecot_plugin:setting:: mail_crypt_global_private_key
    :plugin: mail-crypt